• Skip to main content

 The definition and meanings are not that difficult, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 • 魔 : a kanji character used to mean ‘devil’, ‘demon’, or ‘something supernatural’ in Japanese.
-This kanji can also be found in other words like “akuma“.

 • 法 : a kanji character used to mean ‘method’, ‘process’, ‘law’, or such in Japanese.

-These two kanji characters tell us that “mahou” literally means ‘devil method’ in Japanese.
-This literal interpretation is not completely in line with the meanings, but still understandable, I think.
+These two kanji characters tell us that “mahou” literally means a ‘devil method’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
 Magic is often a collection of methods which devils are likely to take to do something.

 mahou in japanese